Online booking for our sexual health services is currently suspended

 Our venues

-Our services currently run from Barking Community Hospital, Queen's Hospital, and Ilford Health Exchange Centre.
+Our services currently run from Barking Community Hospital, Queen's Hospital, and Ilford Exchange Health Centre.

 Barking Community Hospital is open for all sexual health and contraception services by walk-in for sexual health and short-acting contraception (eg. pills, patch, injection) or booked appointments (for IUD and implants).